alvarolm/named/README.md

 ```
 Field is compatible with:

-- compatible with json encoding, you can also write your custom encoder embedding the Field struct. see https://pkg.go.dev/github.com/alvarolm/named#Field
+- with json encoding, you can also write your custom encoder embedding the Field struct. see https://pkg.go.dev/github.com/alvarolm/named#Field
-- the omitzero option from the json spec (https://pkg.go.dev/encoding/json) as it implements the IsZero() bool method.
+- the omitzero option from the json tag options (https://pkg.go.dev/encoding/json) as it implements the IsZero() bool method.

 ## post processing solution: